BDC Hamburger Icon

 Frequently asked questions about email marketing and data privacy

 If someone is an existing customer, they may be considered a “soft opt-in,” which would allow you to email them.
-For your contact to be a soft opt-in, the following should be true:
+For your contact to be a soft opt-in, the following criteria must be met:

-• You have gotten their email address and other contact information in the context of a sale of goods and services.
+• You have gotten their email address and other contact information in the context of a sale of goods or services.

-• You send them emails relating to similar products or services to the one(s) they purchased.
+• You send them emails relating to products or services that are similar to the one(s) they purchased.

-• You have given them the ability to opt-out when they originally were added to the email list.
+• You gave them the ability to opt out when they originally were added to the email list.

 • You keep records that each of these individuals is a soft opt-in and how you obtained that soft opt-in consent.

-If you need additional detail, consult legal counsel to make sure that you are in compliance.
-Alternatively, you could send these contacts a double opt-in email to ensure that they have given you proper permission.
+If you need additional details, consult legal counsel to make sure you are in compliance.
+Alternatively, you could send these contacts a double opt-in email to ensure they have given you proper permission.
 [Read related article: Best Business Newsletters of 2024]

 1. Collect user contact information properly.
-If you are collecting user’s email addresses, clearly note that when they supply that information they are consenting to being contacted by you via email.
-Consider including a check box with language like “I consent to receive electronic communications from the company” during email sign-up.
+Clearly note that when users supply their email addresses, they are consenting to being contacted by you via email.
+Consider including a checkbox with language such as “I consent to receive electronic communications from the company” during email sign-up.
 “Be upfront about how you’ll use that personal identifier and how it will enhance their user experience,” Kupietzky said.

-2. Only collect information you intend to use.
+2. Gather only the information you intend to use.
 Data privacy laws generally permit companies to collect data only when they have received consent from the user and have a clear business-related use case for the data.
 Collecting data you don’t actually need to use could be considered a violation.
 “Avoid collecting information that isn’t directly helpful to your marketing efforts,” Kehoe said.
 “We’ve seen a number of companies get into trouble for collecting information that they never really needed to use.”

 3. Be transparent about data collection.
-Your company needs to be transparent about the data you’re collecting and why.
+Your company needs to clearly state which data you’re collecting and why.
 Make this information easily accessible in plain language to anyone who might want to review it.
-“Be transparent about the information you collect and make it easily accessible to individuals signed up for your email campaigns or newsletters,” Kehoe said.
+“Be transparent about the information you collect, and make it easily accessible to individuals signed up for your email campaigns or newsletters,” Kehoe said.

 4. Don’t share or sell user data.
-Sharing user data with another company without explicit user content and a clear business purpose for doing so is likely to constitute a data privacy violation.
-Never share or sell data to another company without carefully guaranteeing you are in full compliance with the requirements of applicable data privacy laws.
+Sharing user data with another company without explicit consent from the user and a clear business purpose is likely to constitute a data privacy violation.
+Never share or sell data to another company without carefully guaranteeing that you are in full compliance with the requirements of applicable data privacy laws.

 5. Mind third-party service providers.
-Under the GDPR, businesses are required to ensure any third-party service providers handling user data also adhere to the legal requirements laid out under the law.
-Failure to do so could leave the company on the hook for the violations, not just the third-party service provider.
+Under the GDPR, businesses are required to ensure that any third-party service providers that handle user data also adhere to legal requirements.
+Failure to do so could leave the company, not just the third-party service provider, on the hook for the violations.
 “Work only with platforms that are compliant to GDPR/CCPA standards and that value data privacy, integrity and honesty,” Kupietzky said.

-Overall, email marketing is one of the simpler aspects of complying with the sometimes complex and wide-ranging data privacy legislation emerging around the world.
+Overall, email marketing is one of the simpler aspects of complying with the complex and wide-ranging data privacy legislation emerging around the world.
 However, it is important to do your due diligence to avoid unnecessary fines and damage to your brand.
-After all, even once the fine is paid, your customers might remember if you handled their personal data poorly in the past.
+After all, even once the fine is paid, your customers might remember that you handled their personal data poorly.
 The true cost of data privacy violations is often far higher than just the fines incurred.

 author image